telefonicaid/perseo-fe/docs/admin/index.md

 [Node.js](https://nodejs.org/es/) application and does not require more dependencies than the _Node.js interpreter_ and the [NPM](https://www.npmjs.com/) package utility.

-A [mongoDB 3.6](https://www.mongodb.com/) database should be working and accesible in order for Perseo to be started.
+A [MongoDB](https://www.mongodb.com/) database should be working and accesible in order for Perseo to be started.

 ### Using docker-compose